Skip to sub navigation Skip to main content

 The D2N2 area is the Advanced Manufacturing capital of the UK, with more manufacturing jobs than any other LEP (Local Enterprise Partnership) and the second highest manufacturing GVA (Gross value added) = (£8.1 billion).
 Kirkby in Ashfield has large clusters of manufacturing and distribution businesses located principally to the north of the town centre, where there is good access to the A38 and Junction 28.

-• Sherwood Business Park is located to the south of Kirkby in Ashfield, off Junction 27 of the M1, with office and distribution space for over 70 businesses, including multi-nationals such as Dell, Eddie Stobart, E-On and L'Oréal.
+• Sherwood Business Park is located to the south of Kirkby in Ashfield, off Junction 27 of the M1, with office and distribution space for over 70 businesses, including multi-nationals such as Dell, Eddie Stobart, E-On and L'Oréal

-• Sutton in Ashfield accommodates substantial industrial and distribution sites with large clusters of manufacturing close to Junction 28 of the M1 and alongside the A38.
+• Sutton in Ashfield accommodates substantial industrial and distribution sites with large clusters of manufacturing close to Junction 28 of the M1 and alongside the A38

-• With the exponential growth of online sales during the pandemic lock down, distribution is predicted to be one of the fastest areas of economic growth, an Amazon distribution centre opened in autumn 2020, creating up to 1800 jobs.
+• with the exponential growth of online sales during the pandemic lock down, distribution is predicted to be one of the fastest areas of economic growth, an Amazon distribution centre opened in autumn 2020, creating up to 1800 jobs.

-• Large companies are attracted by the proximity to strategic transport links, combined with a competitive labour market.
+• large companies are attracted by the proximity to strategic transport links, combined with a competitive labour market

-• The health sector is a large-scale employer with King’s Mill Hospital part of the local NHS Trust, which employs 4300 people.
+• the health sector is a large-scale employer with King’s Mill Hospital part of the local NHS Trust, which employs 4300 people.
 Other areas of employment include Romo Fabrics and furniture makers and pharmaceuticals companies Brightwake, Fresenius and Alloga.

 Development of sector specific training centres

-Through successful investment, there is confirmed development of 2 sector focused training centres in the area.
+Through successful investment there is confirmed development of 2 sector focused training centres in the area.
 This will ensure there is a route for residents to gain the skills needed to progress into two high profile sectors within the Ashfield District:

 Ashfield Construction Centre